iShares ESG MSCI EM Leaders ETF (NASDAQ:LDEM) Shares Sold by National Bank of Canada FI

-National Bank of Canada FI trimmed its position in iShares ESG MSCI EM Leaders ETF (NASDAQ:LDEM – Get Rating) by 21.1% during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 1,160 shares of the company’s stock after selling 311 shares during the quarter.
-National Bank of Canada FI’s holdings in iShares ESG MSCI EM Leaders ETF were worth $50,000 at the end of the most recent reporting period.
+National Bank of Canada FI reduced its position in shares of iShares ESG MSCI EM Leaders ETF (NASDAQ:LDEM – Get Rating) by 21.1% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 1,160 shares of the company’s stock after selling 311 shares during the period.
+National Bank of Canada FI’s holdings in iShares ESG MSCI EM Leaders ETF were worth $50,000 at the end of the most recent quarter.

-Other institutional investors have also modified their holdings of the company.
-EverSource Wealth Advisors LLC grew its position in shares of iShares ESG MSCI EM Leaders ETF by 188.6% in the 3rd quarter.
-EverSource Wealth Advisors LLC now owns 1,991 shares of the company’s stock valued at $81,000 after buying an additional 1,301 shares during the last quarter.
-UBS Group AG boosted its stake in iShares ESG MSCI EM Leaders ETF by 609.3% in the third quarter.
-UBS Group AG now owns 3,426 shares of the company’s stock valued at $140,000 after acquiring an additional 2,943 shares in the last quarter.
-Laurel Wealth Advisors Inc. purchased a new position in shares of iShares ESG MSCI EM Leaders ETF during the first quarter worth about $202,000.
-CI Investments Inc. lifted its holdings in shares of iShares ESG MSCI EM Leaders ETF by 30.1% in the 3rd quarter.
-CI Investments Inc. now owns 5,290 shares of the company’s stock valued at $216,000 after purchasing an additional 1,225 shares during the last quarter.
-Finally, Park Avenue Securities LLC acquired a new stake in shares of iShares ESG MSCI EM Leaders ETF in the 4th quarter valued at about $243,000.
+Other hedge funds and other institutional investors have also modified their holdings of the company.
+EverSource Wealth Advisors LLC boosted its holdings in shares of iShares ESG MSCI EM Leaders ETF by 188.6% during the third quarter.
+EverSource Wealth Advisors LLC now owns 1,991 shares of the company’s stock worth $81,000 after purchasing an additional 1,301 shares during the last quarter.
+UBS Group AG raised its stake in iShares ESG MSCI EM Leaders ETF by 609.3% during the third quarter.
+UBS Group AG now owns 3,426 shares of the company’s stock worth $140,000 after purchasing an additional 2,943 shares during the period.
+Laurel Wealth Advisors Inc. acquired a new stake in shares of iShares ESG MSCI EM Leaders ETF during the 1st quarter worth $202,000.
+CI Investments Inc. raised its holdings in shares of iShares ESG MSCI EM Leaders ETF by 30.1% in the 3rd quarter.
+CI Investments Inc. now owns 5,290 shares of the company’s stock worth $216,000 after purchasing an additional 1,225 shares during the period.
+Finally, Park Avenue Securities LLC purchased a new stake in iShares ESG MSCI EM Leaders ETF during the fourth quarter worth approximately $243,000.

 The iShares ESG MSCI EM Leaders ETF (LDEM) is an exchange-traded fund that is based on the MSCI EM Extended ESG Leaders index.
 The fund tracks a tier-weighted index composed of large- and mid-cap emerging-market stocks with high environmental, social, and governance traits relative to their sector peers.